Frequently Asked Questions

-We at Animal Park welcome all guests, and while our guest relations building is ADA accessible, unfortunately our tour paths are not wheelchair-friendly.
-The following is provided to assist you in planning your tour and visit.
+We at the Animal Park welcome all guests, and while our Visitors Center is ADA compliant, our tour path is not wheelchair-accessible.
+The following is provided to assist you in your planning and visit:

-- The guest relations area including patio, gift shop, and restrooms are ADA accessible.
+- The Visitors Center area, including patio, gift shop, Education Room, and restrooms, is ADA accessible.

-- A cement parking area is provided for the first two guest vehicles with handicap plates or placards.
+- A cement parking area adjacent to the Visitors Center is provided for the first two guest vehicles with disability plates or placards.

 - Please note the weight limit of our carts is 350 pounds for all guests and driver.

-- Guests joining the tour via our golf cart will have the option of using the rear-facing bariatric-sized bench seat, or single-person forward-facing seat.
+- Guests joining a tour via our golf cart will have the option of using the rear-facing bariatric-sized bench seat or a single-person forward-facing seat.